Skip to content

 Mandatory webhook events

-You are required to subscribe to the following webhook events for compliance purposes:
+You are required to subscribe to specific webhook events for compliance purposes.

 Beyond compliance requirements, different products require different webhook subscriptions in order to function well.
 Check the respective product feature guide to learn about which webhooks a particular product requires.